anexia-it/anexia-monitoring-laravel/README.md

 # Anexia Monitoring

-A Laravel package used to monitor updates for core, plugins and themes.
+A Laravel package used to monitor updates for core and composer packages.
 It can be also used to check if the website is alive and working correctly.

 ## Installation and configuration